July 29, 2020

 The first session in The 8:46 Series is scheduled for August 19 at 1 PM.
 Participants can choose one of 5 virtual webinar sessions.
 We encourage you to register now to reserve your place (because each session has a maximum of 150 participants.)
 After the webinar, we will provide you with some opportunities for action.

-Current sponsors include Liberty Hardware, Weaver Foundation, Kontoor Brands, American National Bank & Trust, First Bank, Cone Health Foundation and Community Foundation of Greater Greensboro.
+Current sponsors include our Change Agent Sponsors: Liberty Hardware, SJ Edwards Foundation, and United Healthcare; and our Empowering Sponsors: Weaver Foundation, Kontoor Brands, Women’s Professional Forum Foundation; First Bank; Cone Health Foundation; Community Foundation of Greater Greensboro; American National Bank & Trust; BB&T & SunTrust (now Truist), and Triad Adult & Pediatric Medicine.
 The organizers are also seeking additional sponsors to help provide scholarships.
 (If that’s you, email Erika at NCCJ!)

 - August 19th at 1 PM – Register here!